 - 1. Proper pretreatment must be determined and installed prior to the RO system. - 2.
 The water supply and pretreatment equipment should be sufficient to provide a minimum of 10-psig at the maximum feed flow. - 3.
 An electrical receptacle with a ground fault interrupt (GFI) is highly recommended. - 4.
 Responsibility for meeting local electrical and plumbing codes lies with the owner / operator. - 5.
 Install indoors in an area protected from freezing.
 Space allowances for the removal of the membranes from the pressure vessels should be provided. - 6.
-The prefilter housing and membrane housings are usually removed for shipment.
-The RO membrane housing(s) can be identified by the fitting installed in the bottom.
-The prefilter housing does not have a fitting in the bottom. - 7.
-Install the prefilter housing with its cartridge (see figure #1, item I). - 8.
-Install the RO membrane housing(s) with the membrane(s) (see figure #1, item K). - 9.
-Connect the tubing to the bottom of the RO membrane housing(s).
-On system with one membrane the tubing connects from the bottom of the membrane housing to the reject valve assembly.
-On system with two membranes, one piece of tubing connects from the bottom of the left membrane to the inlet (upper right) of the right membrane.
-A second piece of tubing connects the bottom of the right membrane to the reject valve assembly.
-The fittings are tagged to indicate the proper tubing connections.
+Verify that a prefilter cartridge is installed in the housing. (see figure #1, item I).